MohanRaja-tech/Restaurent-UI/README.md

-Its an simple UI for restaurent that I have developed using Html,css and JavaScript
+I have developed a user interface for a restaurant using HTML, CSS, and JavaScript.